 Dust or sand is messy and mud is uncomfortable.
 The ground is cold and can cause heat loss.
-This could favor rooftop set ups.
+This could favor overland tents.
 One scenario that’s advantageous for a ground tent is in windy areas.
 While ground tents may need to be secured to prevent them from blowing around, they will not be buffeted or rocked as much as a tent placed on the top of your vehicle.

 Most rooftop tents have the room to sleep two comfortably or three people in a pinch.
 There are many ground tents available that can hold three or more occupants with room to spare.
 This favors ground setups, especially when a family is camping.
 You won't be able to stand up in a rooftop tent, while many ground tents are made to accommodate the height of an average person.

 Rooftop units allow instant access to bedding once they are open.
 Sleeping bags, padding, and pillows must be unpacked to use in a ground tent.
 On the other hand, to enter a ground tent you simply have to open the flap.
 Access to a rooftop set up requires the use of a ladder.
 This can be difficult for those with physical limitations and for those that need to get up in the middle of the night.